redhat-na-ssa/ocp-virt-service-mesh/README.INSTRUCTIONS.md

 Some ideas:
+- Migrate traffic and other Service Mesh functionality between VMs only
 - Deploy rources with GitOps/ArgoCD
 - Build the new ap/pod with Pipelines/Tekton
 - Use Argo Rollouts to auto roll out the pod